facebookresearch/Mephisto/mephisto/server/channels/README.md

 ## Retriability + Failure handling

 Ultimately if the `Channel` that Mephisto is communicating using dies, the Mephisto process needs to suspend the current run, shutdown, and clean up.
-As such, we leave it up to the `Channel` implementation to determine if the connection is still stable enough to be running. `is_alive`, the retriability of `send`, and `on_catastraphic_disconnect` covers the full freedom for a `Channel` to be able to signal to Mephisto that a task is no longer salvageable.
+As such, we leave it up to the `Channel` implementation to determine if the connection is still stable enough to be running. `is_alive`, the retriability of `send`, and `on_catastrophic_disconnect` covers the full freedom for a `Channel` to be able to signal to Mephisto that a task is no longer salvageable.

 Another way to visualize the flow for this would be to try to `send` a message, and upon failure, launch a thread that tries to fix the issue, then return `False` for the `send` call.
 Mephisto will wait for `is_alive` to be true before retrying.
 If the `Channel` succeeds in re-establishing a connection, then the retries will eventually go through.
-If the `Channel` believes that something is *really* wrong, it should call `on_catastraphic_disconnect`.
+If the `Channel` believes that something is *really* wrong, it should call `on_catastrophic_disconnect`.

 # WebsocketChannel